How Long Does Workers’ Comp Take To Settle?

 Filing the case with the Court of Appeals means filing transcripts, preparing legal briefs, waiting for a hearing date, and arguing your case.
 Taking your case all the way to the Colorado Court of Appeals can mean that the case takes two years or more to resolve.

-What If I’m Permanently Disabled From a Work Injury?
+What If You’re Permanently Disabled From A Work Injury?

 In order to get permanent disability benefits, you must follow all the steps to file a workers’ comp claim.
 Then, you must also go through the medical and legal process that proves your condition is unlikely to change after reaching a recovery plateau.
 Essentially, you must demonstrate that this permanent medical condition limits your ability to work or prevents you from working at all.